Alfredredbird/tookie-osint/README.md

 # Overview
-Alfred has a simple to use UI and is realy straight foward. :D
+Alfred has a simple-to-use UI and is really straightforward. :D

+The main idea of Alfred is to discover usernames that are requested from an input.

+Alfred is successful at this task almost 90% of the time.

 ![Screen Shot 2023-08-25 at 9 37 36 PM](https://github.com/Alfredredbird/alfred/assets/105014217/136c266d-ba5f-478c-9bbf-ad4d0f5c5ad3)